How Do You Calculate a Wrongful Death Settlement?

 The average settlement amount for a wrongful death claim can vary significantly depending on the circumstances.
 Compensation is determined on a case-by-case basis using the specific facts of the victim’s life and what happened to cause the death.

-Placing a monetary value on a person’s life is incredibly difficult.
+Determining appropriate wrongful death settlement amounts to seek in a wrongful death case is incredibly difficult because it’s challenging to place a monetary value on a person’s life.
 However, several factors may be considered to help reach a fair amount that represents the surviving family members’ losses.
 These include:

 • The age of the deceased person